unifiedstreaming/live-demo-cmaf/README.md

 ## Build FFmpeg

-As this demonstration requires a patch to add functionality to FFmpeg for improved live streaming the Docker image needs to be built locally.
+As this demonstration contains specific encoding configurations for FFmpeg for live streaming CMAF, the Docker image needs to be built locally.

 This can be done by running the following command in the directory of this demo's Compose file: